minio/docs/source/reference/minio-mc/mc-version.rst

 Enable Bucket Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc version suspend` to enable versioning on a bucket:
+Use :mc:`mc version enable` to enable versioning on a bucket:

 .. code-block:: shell
    :class: copyable

-   mc version ALIAS/PATH
+   mc version enable ALIAS/PATH

 - Replace :mc-cmd:`ALIAS <mc version ALIAS>` with the
   :mc:`alias <mc alias>` of a configured MinIO deployment.